DETAILED ACTION

 performing, using the adjusted gate voltage step and adjusted program verify level, the program operation on the memory cell [Fig. 8: step 808, 812 and 816, the memory trim values of the selected memory trim set are memory loaded, and the received write command is executed to write data into a storage region of the device 110 using the trim values for write operation parameters within the selected memory trim set, para.
 86].

-Besides that, Liang et al. teach adjusting, based the program verify level adjustment value, a default program verify level [see Fig. 7: step 702-706, the offset program verify levels may be determined using the programming temperature and/or P/E cycle associated with the solid-state memory, para.
+Besides that, Liang et al. teach adjusting a default program verify level by adding to the program verify level adjustment value to the default program verify level to generate an adjusted program verify level [see Fig. 7: step 702-706, the offset program verify levels may be determined using the programming temperature and/or P/E cycle associated with the solid-state memory, para.
 48].

 Regarding claim 17, Luo 564 in combination with Luo 555 and Liang et al. teach the limitation with respect to claim 15.